FirstOne96/Analysis-of-hurricane-season-intensity/README.md

-# 🌩️ StormIndex Regression Analysis
+# 🌩️ Analysis of hurricane season intensity

 ## Overview

-This project explores the dependence of **StormIndex** — a variable reflecting storm activity — on various climatic and environmental factors using **linear regression modeling**.
-The goal was to identify which variables significantly influence storm severity, with a special focus on the interaction between **El Niño phases** and the number of **hurricanes**.

-The analysis is part of a university project for the course on **Applied Statistics**.
+This project explores how climatic phenomena—such as El Niño phases, the number of hurricanes, and environmental indicators like West African rainfall—affect the severity of storm seasons, measured by the StormIndex.

 ---